bad5ect0r/WebHawk/README.md

 Finally, you need to run migrations by doing

 ```
-$ python3 manage.py migrate diffresults
+$ python3 manage.py migrate
 ```

-You should also create migrations for the admin app:
+You should also add a new superuser:

 ```
-$ python3 manage.py migrate admin
 $ python3 manage.py createsuperuser
 ```